 For overall awards, groups are separated into small groups, large groups, lines, and productions.
 Dancers may only perform in one age division lower than actual age division for small groups, large groups, and lines, however productions may include dancers of all ages.

-Note: Dances going overtime will result in automatic point deduction(s).
+Note: Dances going overtime and discovered at competition will result in automatic point deduction(s).
 One point per 15 seconds over is deducted from the score.
-Routines have the option of paying for the time before incurring the point deduction(s) if discovered at competition. $3 per dancer may be paid for an additional 30 seconds.
+Routines have the option of paying for the time before incurring the point deduction. $3 per dancer may be paid for an additional 30 seconds.
 Extended time is available for solos, duet/trios, and groups and must be entered/paid as extended time routines.

 8 has 3 levels for the competitors.
 Levels are determined by technical level, level of difficulty in the choreography, and performance confidence.
-Please refer to our level details to see which level is the best fit for your dancers.
-We encourage the dancers to challenge themselves but also to execute skills correctly before taking them to the performance stage.
+Please refer to 8 level details to see which level is the best fit for your dancers.
+8 encourages dancers to challenge themselves but also to execute skills correctly before taking them to the performance stage.
 If judges feel that a dancer has been placed in the wrong level, the director will be given a choice to move the dancer to the correct level or take a 2 point penalty per judge.
 8 feels very strongly that dancers should be judged in the correct level of performance.

 Entries are accepted on a first come, first served basis.
 Dances are limited to the amount of performance time available.
 8 National Talent Competition reserves the right to add additional competition days, subtract competition days, move the competition location, and refuse entries at their discretion.

 80% of the routine needs to incorporate the style that it is categorized under.
 Jazz, Ballet, Pointe, Lyrical, Contemporary, and Tap have a limit of no more than 3 acro skills.
 If one of these styles has more than 3 acro skills, it must be placed in the acro or open category.

 8 is an adjudicated competition.
 Each dance will be announced at the awards ceremony with their adjudicated score.
-Each score sheet will have a possible 100 points with a grand total of 300 possible points.
+There is a possible 100 points from each judge with a grand total of 300 possible points.

-These awards are given to the highest scoring act in the category (Must score enough points to receive an adjudication of Titanium or GR8).
+These awards are given to the highest scoring act in the category (Must score Titanium or GR8).